krishaamer/green-filter-research/research/literature/sustainability.md

 ### Health {#health}

--   https://www.webmd.com/a-to-z-guides/features/sustainability-health “Human health is central to all sustainability efforts.
-“All of these (food, housing, power, and health care), and the stress that the lack of them generate, play a huge role in our health,” Hollis says.”
+-   https://www.webmd.com/a-to-z-guides/features/sustainability-health “Human health is central to all sustainability efforts.”All of these (food, housing, power, and health care), and the stress that the lack of them generate, play a huge role in our health,” Hollis says.”

 -   https://www.ncbi.nlm.nih.gov/books/NBK202304/